MEET THE JUDGES

 Brad also works behind the scenes to create the growing Best Night Ever shindig each December.

-Donna Weston is head of the Bachelor of Popular Music on the Gold Coast campus of the Queensland Conservatorium, Griffith University, a proud sponsor of the GCMA.
+Donna Weston is head of Popular Music, at the Queensland Conservatorium, Griffith University, proud sponsor of the GCMA.
 As a lecturer in popular music, she has expertise in popular music history, scenes and industry, as well as being a dedicated fan of new music.
-As head of school, Donna has been a passionate advocate for emerging artists and the development of a local scene for graduating students to launch themselves into.
-The innovative SEED project, which gives current students music industry experience and exposure while they are studying is a key outcome of the Conservatorium’s commitment to helping build a thriving local industry.
+As head of pop, Donna has been a passionate advocate over the past 18 years for emerging artists and the development of a local scene for graduating students to launch themselves into.
+Providing music industry experience and exposure to students while they are studying is a key outcome of the Conservatorium’s commitment to helping build thriving local music industries.

 Mark Duckworth grew up on the Gold Coast playing in bands and booking music venues.
 For the past six years Mark has been Festival Director for the award-winning Blues on Broadbeach and Groundwater Country Music Festivals, booking local, national and world-class acts that contribute to the international reputation of Gold Coast as a music destination.
 ‘Duck’ has a reputation as a lover of DIY music and has an exceptional ear for music of all genres.
 He has helped shape many artists careers and keeps a hand in producing records for locally based acts.